-“I´m a person that loves nature that’s all”, Pedro tells us in 2004 When he was still picking up trash for the municipality.
-“Without being ashamed I did it, because you do not have to be ashamed to work.
-I was a pioneer in cleaning streets, because no one else did it.
-My wife was asked why I was picking up and cleaning the streets, but finally one is cleaning what one loves, your commune, your planet”.
+“I’m a person that loves nature, that’s all”, Pedro says when we talk about his work in 2004, where he collected trash from the streets.
+“I wasn’t embarrassed by what I did, because if you want to work, you can’t feel ashamed.
+I was a pioneer in cleaning streets because no one else did it.
+My wife was asked why I was picking up and cleaning the streets, but finally one cleans what one loves, your commune, your planet”.
 Pedro assured that it was that job that prompted him to learn more about recycling and the environment.

-Today Pedro efforts are focused primarily on the oceanic pollution through the work that he realizes with us.
-His routine is to get in his small truck and head to the Reloncaví Estuary.
-There awaits a walk along the coast where he collects the plastics that reach the shore: bottles, ropes, fishing nets, and other things.
-He explains, "You are cleaning and right after the shore is already contaminated because fisheries and farmers are not worried about how they tie their nets, the same boat that live in the community contaminate because they are just unaware".
-Pedro, who 36 years ago went to live in Puelo, Cochamó remembers that garbage was not a problem as it is today.
-He explains, "you could walk a bare foot on the shore and the only thing that you would find was wood sticks, and other things that nature would leave on the shore with high tides.”
-He remarks, “caring for the planet is something different and good for the people who live here, so that it can be the way it was before”.
+This morning, while we talk to him, he gets ready to start his day: He usually heads towards the Reloncaví Estuary in his small truck and walks along the cost collecting plastics that reach the shore: bottles, ropes, fishing nets, and other things.
+He explains, "While you are cleaning, the shore is getting contaminated all over again, this is because fisheries and farmers don’t care enough about tightening their ropes, nets and other things.
+Even the people that are in boats contaminate.
+They are unaware of the problem they are generating".
+Pedro, who 36 years ago came to live in Puelo, remembers that garbage was not a big as a problem as it is today.
+He explains, "you could walk barefoot on the shore of the beach and the only thing you would find were wood sticks and other things that nature would leave with high tides.”
+He remarks, “caring for the planet is something different and good for the people who live here because if more people start caring, we could have the planet the way it was before”.

 Sunglasses made of recycled plastics

 We are a Chilean B corporation that is working to inspire the world into reflecting on the question: what would the world look like if we understood that we are all nature?